pdn4kd/pdn4kd.github.io/_posts/2019-10-14-celestial_bombing.markdown

 layout: post
 title:  "Actually Existing Space Warfare"
 date:   2019-10-14 18:00:00 -0400
-tags: space travel, silliness
+tags: spaceflight silliness
 ---
-# A complete list of celestial bodies intentionally bombed by the United States of America (as of 2019-10-14)
+# A complete list of celestial bodies intentionally bombed by the United States of America (as of 2023-07-01)

 | Date | Body | Mission | Comments|
 | --- |:---:|:---:|:--- |